Ty France Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 12th in the league.
+- The Pirates pitching staff ranks 11th in the league with a collective 8.9 strikeouts per nine innings.

-- The Pirates' 3.79 team ERA ranks eighth across all league pitching staffs.
+- The Pirates have a 3.83 team ERA that ranks eighth among all league pitching staffs.

-- The Pirates surrender the second-fewest home runs in baseball (45 total, 0.9 per game).
+- Pirates pitchers combine to allow 47 home runs (0.9 per game), the second-fewest in baseball.

-- The righty last pitched on Saturday against the Arizona Diamondbacks, when he tossed six innings, allowing two earned runs while giving up three hits.
+- In his most recent appearance on Sunday, the right-hander tossed five innings against the Arizona Diamondbacks, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.